 The date you arrive is CRITICAL for a smooth transition to student life!
 If you are outside the US, you cannot arrive more than 30 days before the start date listed on your I-20 or DS-2019 form.
-You should plan to arrive in Albuquerque by early August.
-If you have to look for off campus housing you might want to arrive even earlier.
+You should plan to arrive in Albuquerque by early January.
+If you have to look for off-campus housing you might want to arrive even earlier.

 Arrive in Albuquerque

 Begin finding permanent housing if you will live off-campus

 Attend a new student check-in information session at GEO, 2120 Mesa Vista Hall

 Orient to your department, meet with your advisor

 Attend MANDATORY international graduate orientation from 8:30am - 3:30pm

 January 17th - 20th:

 Settle into housing and participate in fun orientation events

 |January 6th - January 15th||Attend a new student check-in and information session at GEO, 2120 Mesa Vista Hall, orient to your department, find housing, finalize class schedule|